StrangledJTAC/qassembler/README.md

 ## Features

 * Label Support: You may now define labels and use them in JMP instructions.
+Valid label definitions must begin with an identifier and end with a colon(:).
+An identifier is an sequence of alphanumeric, underscore(\_), or dot(.) characters of arbitrary length, although the first character must be a letter, the underscore character(\_) or dot(.).
+Labels are case sensitive.
 * Error Reporting: qassembler will now halt and report programmer errors.
+* Comment Support (inherited from QCPU-Assembler): All characters following the semicolon(;) or slash(/) characters, inclusive, are excluded from analysis by the assembler.

 ## Limitations